FSantosCodes/Urban-rural-gradients-predict-educational-gaps/README.md

 ## 7. COMPILATION OF RESULTS - END OF THE SCRIPT

 When all results are computed, the next final code chunk is applied.
 It first open the /iter folder at the **output_folder** which is defined at the begining of the script to compile csv files into a unique database.
 This is used to distribute data among high school cases but as spatial points to facilitate mapping and analysis in a geographical information systems, such as [QGIS](https://qgis.org/en/site/).
-Note that if the parameter **processing** is set FALSE, this part of the script will be executed directly avoiding the processing, which can take around ~9.5 for 3321 high school cases.
+Note that if the parameter **processing** is set FALSE, this part of the script will be executed directly avoiding the processing, which can take around ~9.5 hours for 3321 high school cases.

 ```{r eval=F}
 #read high schools shapefile